Prawer Plan

+Commission

+The "Prawer Commission" was set up to implement the recommendations of the Goldberg Commission on resolving the outstanding land issues between the Negev Bedouin and the State of Israel.
+Chaired by Ehud Prawer, Benjamin Netanyahu's director of planning, it published its recommendations on 2 June 2011.

+The commission found that an estimated 50% of unrecognized villages were built within Jewish planning areas.
+It is recommended that the inhabitants of these villages, some 30,000 people – about 40% of the total Israeli Bedouin population, unrecognized by Israel, should be relocated to the seven existing government-built Bedouin townships.

+It proposed that the villagers should be offered compensation of between $1.7 billion and $2.4 billion, including $365 million for expanding the townships.
+The compensation would be reduced to zero over a period of five years, and if an agreement had not been reached the land, would be forfeited and designated as state land.

+A proposed-government sponsored vote in the Knesset was postponed after some members objected that the terms were too generous.

 Outline of the bill

 The bill is based on a proposal developed by a team headed by Ehud Prawer, the head of policy planning in the Prime Minister's Office (PMO).
 And this proposal, in its turn, is based on the recommendations of the committee chaired by retired Supreme Court Justice Eliezer Goldberg.
 Maj.-Gen. (ret.)
 Doron Almog was appointed as the head of the staff to implement the plan to provide status for the Bedouin communities in the Negev.
 Minister Benny Begin has been appointed by the cabinet to coordinate public and Bedouin population comments on the issue.

 According to the PMO official press release, the bill is based on four main principles: